 Dave Nowiski is the current CFO for Mercy Health Physicians, HealthSpan Partners, Mercy Health Select and Mercy Health's Behavioral Health Institute.
 He has been with Mercy Health for the past 18 years in various financial leadership roles.

-Active in the community, Oley recently served as the chair of the Lorain County Chamber of Commerce and currently serves as a Trustee on the Boards of CommStar Credit Union and the Lorain County Community College Foundation.
-He is a past chair of the local United Way and has served on numerous boards and committees throughout the county.
+Oley has a Bachelor of Science degree in pharmacy from Ohio Northern University’s College of Pharmacy.
+He is very active in the community and has served as the chair of the Lorain County Chamber of Commerce and as a trustee on the boards of CommStar Credit Union and the Lorain County Community College Foundation.
 Oley was recognized by the American Red Cross as its 2012 Community Hero and by the Boy Scouts of America as their 2016 Distinguished Citizen Award honoree.

 Vice President, Mission Integration & Spiritual Care

-Mark Skaja has served in this role since September 2014, providing leadership and facilitation to regional Mission executives, spiritual care leaders, and other key personnel to ensure that the Mission and values of Mercy Health are effectively communicated and integrated into all facets of planning, decision making and operations.
+Mark Skaja provides leadership and facilitation to regional Mission executives, spiritual care leaders and other key personnel to ensure that the Mission and Values of Mercy Health are effectively communicated and integrated into all facets of planning, decision making and operations.

-Skaja served as vice president, Mission Services for the greater Lima region at St. Rita’s Medical Center in Lima, OH, from 1992 to 2014.
-Prior to that, he was director of pastoral care at St. Rita’s Medical Center from 1989 to 1992, and chaplain for rehabilitation services at Saint Mary’s Health Services and Mary Free Bed Hospital and Rehabilitation Center in Grand Rapids, MI, from 1983 to 1989.
+Skaja served as vice president, Mission Services, at Mercy Health - St. Rita’s Medical Center in Lima, Ohio, from 1992 to 2014.
+Prior to that, he was director of pastoral care at St. Rita’s Medical Center from 1989 to 1992, and chaplain for rehabilitation services at Saint Mary’s Health Services and Mary Free Bed Hospital and Rehabilitation Center in Grand Rapids, Mich., from 1983 to 1989.

 President and CEO, Mercy Health - Kentucky